nozomi-75/ZenPad/src/main/resources/notes/clang/basics/PrintData.md

-# Understanding Variables and Data Types in C
+# Data Types in C

 In programming, you often need to store different kinds of information, such as names, numbers, or single characters.
 To do this, you use **variables**.
 Think of a variable as a labeled container that holds a value you want to use in your program.